by Glenn Adams

-This website was created to recognise and showcase the role that Chris Butterfield is playing in generating interest and bringing new people to Alfred Wainwright and his work.
+I created this website to recognise and showcase Chris Butterfield's role in generating interest and bringing new people to Alfred Wainwright and his work.

 I first became acquainted with Chris when he married my sister-in-law Priscilla.
-I only really got to know Chris some time later when, on a visit to their house in Scotland, I innocently asked about a neatly presented set of books in a tiny bookcase in the corner of his study.
-Three hours later, Chris was still answering the question and I was struck by his incredible passion for a long time departed author!
-Three years later, that small collection of books has grown into a full-blown archive and Chris has grown in equal measure, fueled by his Alfred Wainwright passion.
-His passion has infected me too so that I've now acquired an admiration for 'AW', as well as a small but growing collection of his work.
+I only got to know Chris sometime later when I innocently asked about a neatly presented set of books in his study on a visit to their house in Scotland.
+Three hours later, Chris was still answering the question and displaying his immense passion for a long-departed author!
+Three years later, that small collection of books has grown into a full-blown archive, and Chris has grown in equal measure, fueled by his Alfred Wainwright passion.

-Chris not only brings enthusiasm and passion to all things Wainwright, but also has that precious ability to inspire others to acquire the same.
-Chris is not from the Wainwright generation and never actually got to meet the great man whose work he now champions.
-This is never obvious because he has a unique way of telling AW stories that brings the great man and his work back to life!
-Chris has also helped make AW collectable again and brought a new relevance to AW's work by acting on his belief that it is deserving of a new audience.
+Chris is not from the Wainwright generation and never actually met the great man whose work he now champions.
+However, this is never obvious because he has a unique way of telling AW stories that bring the great man and his work to life!
+Chris brings enthusiasm and passion to all things Wainwright and has that special ability to inspire others to acquire the same.
+Chris has also helped make AW collectable again and brought new relevance to AW's work by acting on his belief that it is deserving of a new audience.

-His biggest success has arguably been the creation of the Alfred Wainwright Books and Memorabilia (AWB&M) group of which I am proud to be a member.
-Andrew Nichol, who had been a close associate of Wainwright, recently posted on the group that for him, Chris now carries the Wainwright torch, having exceeded all his expectations in keeping interest in Wainwright alive for the next generation.
+His most significant success has arguably been creating the Alfred Wainwright Books & Memorabilia (AWB&M) group, of which I am proud to be a member.
+Andrew Nichol, who was Wainwright's publishing manager at the Westmorland Gazette and a close friend of the author, recently posted on the group that, for him, Chris now carries the Wainwright torch, having exceeded all his expectations in keeping the interest in Wainwright alive for the next generation.

 But Chris is not doing this alone.

-As a regular reader of the AWB&M group posts, I know that the success of the group is as much down to the amazing participation of its thousands of members, many of whom are clearly as passionate about AW and his work as Chris is.
+As a regular reader of the AWB&M group posts, I know that the group's success is as much down to the fantastic participation of its thousands of members, many of whom are as passionate about AW and his work as Chris is.

-On the 30th anniversary of Wainwright's passing, Chris launched an eponymous website to chronicle the authors book-related publishing and printing history.
-As his Wainwright journey approaches its 4th birthday, I thought it would be a good opportunity to give something back to Chris by gifting him his own website, showcasing highlights of his journey so far.
+On the 30th anniversary of Wainwright's passing, Chris launched an eponymous website to chronicle the great authors' book-related publishing and printing history.
+Chris's Wainwright journey is approaching its 4th anniversary, so I thought it would be an excellent opportunity to gift him a website to showcase highlights of the journey so far.

 So here it is.

 I hope you (and Chris) enjoy viewing the content as much as I've enjoyed pulling it together.
-Don't forget to bookmark it or even better, add it to your favourites!
+Don't forget to bookmark the site or, even better, add it to your favourites!